 Qutub Minar is the symbol of the start of the Mughal empire rule in India and is the location of the first mosque in India.

 When Qutb al-din AIbak began his reign of Delhi Sultanate, he perceived the minaret, which is how it received its name.

 Despite being the largest minaret, it is still a few inches shorter than the Taj Mahal.

 Humayun Tomb & Nizammudin Dargah

 Nizammudin Dargah is another of the most-visited places in Delhi, located just across from the Humayun Tomb entrance.
-Spend an hour soaking in the ambiance of some of the most sacred places in Delhi.
+Spend an hour of your 2 days in Dehli soaking in the ambience of some of the most sacred places in Delhi.